 - Top-end hourly wage for office administrators—$35.90 or more

 - Median hourly wage for office administrators—$24.00

-According to 2012 figures, travel and tourism is an $81.7 billion industry consisting of more than 157,000 businesses across the country that employ over 609,000 people.9 And two key sub-sectors that make up a large part of the travel and tourism sector are the hotel and restaurant industries.
+In Canada, travel and tourism is a $102-billion industry that employs around 1.8 million people.5 And two key sub-sectors that make up a large part of the travel and tourism sector are the hotel and restaurant industries.

-As of 2014, the hotel industry generated $17.5 billion in revenue and employed 288,000 people.10 And the Canadian restaurant industry has been growing continually for the past 25 years.
-In 2016, sales are expected to grow by 3.8 percent from the previous year.
-That could amount to a total of more than $77 billion in annual sales.
-Plus, the restaurant industry employs almost seven percent of the Canadian workforce.
-And with over 91,000 restaurants across the country, opportunities can be found in both urban and rural locations.11
+The hotel industry generates $22 billion in revenue and employs 309,800 people.6 And the Canadian restaurant industry is even larger, with $85 billion in annual sales.
+In fact, the food service industry employs around seven percent of the Canadian workforce.
+And with close to 97,000 restaurants across the country, opportunities can be found in both urban and rural locations.7

 Many Canadians begin their working careers in travel, tourism, or hospitality.
 And those who stick with it and work their way into management can enjoy some of the best-paying jobs available in the industry.
 Here are two of the more common positions that you may want to think about.